RajnishGautam/WeatherApp/README.md

-thia is a real time app to fetch weather condition from real time location.
+This  is a real time app to fetch weather condition from real time location.